 TreXperience will provide you with a duffel bag to pack items you do not need to keep during the day.
 Our Porters will carry this bag for you throughout the trek.
 Please note that this bag should weigh a maximum of 7 kg (15 lb), including your sleeping bag and air mattress (if you bring/rent one).
 These 2 items weigh about 3 kg (2 kg sleeping bag and 1 kg air pad).

-• Air mattress (can be rented from us); having an extra layer to sleep will make your hike more comfortable and enjoyable.
+• Air mattress (can be rented from us): having an extra layer to sleep in will make your hike more comfortable and enjoyable.
 We provide a foam mattress included on the Inca Trail tour.

-• Shoes for the campsite.
-After long hours of hiking with boots, you may want to remove the heavy shoes and have something light to wear at the camp.
+• Shoes for the campsite: After long hours of hiking with boots, you may want to remove the heavy hiking boots and have something light to wear at the camp.

-• Warm jacket: Temperatures can drop sharply at night, and you can wear warm layers when the sun goes down.
+• Warm jacket: Temperatures can drop sharply at night, so wear warm layers when the sun goes down.
 Don't forget to pack a hat and gloves!

-• 4 or 5 T-shirts (wicking T-shirts are best).
-A synthetic fabric like polyester or nylon is a good option, as it will wick away sweat and dry quickly.
-Avoid cotton shirts, as they will hold onto moisture and can cause chafing.
+• T-shirts (wicking T-shirts are best): Synthetic fabrics like polyester or nylon are good options, as they wick away sweat and dry quickly.
+Avoid cotton shirts, as they hold onto moisture.
+Take around 5 T-shirts.

 • 4 sets of undergarments, wearing a sports bra, and compression shorts will help keep you comfortable and prevent chafing.